HAS-Tools-2023/homework-jmeyer732/Homework_Submissions/Weekly_Assignments/Meyer_HW12.md

 ### Jessica Meyer
 ### due Nov 20

+### Grade
+3/3: Great job nice work getting a different location!
+Your plots also look beautiful.

+Your questions are also very good and are ones that I think others will have too.
+We'll review Json and API in class tomorrow.

 **1. A brief summary of how I chose to generate my forecast this week.**
 I chose to generate my forecast by using the climatological 25% quantile and adding 5.
 This method seems to align within 7-10 cfs of the actual data over the previous few weeks.